INFERLab/12740/_posts/2019-07-15-get-started.md

 **Since the kits will be used by future students, please make sure to keep your kit in good condition**.

-The kit includes the following items.
+The RPi kit includes the following items.
 In particular, the kit comes with a **Quick-Start Guide**.
 Read pp. 2-4 of the **Quick-Start Guide**, which supplements this tutorial.

 - Raspberry Pi 4 (4 GB RAM)
 - CanaKit USB-C Power Supply